saelkind/ttn-simple-env-monitor/README.md

 * ThingPulse OLED SSD1306 ESP32 library (https://github.com/ThingPulse/esp8266-oled-ssd1306)

 ### Looking further out
-Longer-range plan - simple env monitors in multiple places in my apartment (maybe axe the barometric pressure in most, or instead axe the SHT31 and use only BME280.
-Possibly in place of BME280 in at least one BME680 to add IAQ estimate.
+Longer-range plan - simple env monitors in multiple places in my apartment - maybe axe the barometric pressure in most as unnecessary, or instead axe the SHT31 and use only BME280 if I can get consistent calibration with some reference.
+Possibly in place of BME280 in at least one monitor, use BME680 to add IAQ estimate.
 One indoor monitor will add CO<sub>2</sub> using IR or other single-gas sensor.
 The outdoor weather station monitor will eventually add particle counts and maybe CO<sub>2</sub> to the SHT31/BME280 pair.